National Treasures: Traditional Desserts & Pastries From Around the World

-According to a likely fabricated story, a Labrador sat on a helping of this dessert and whomever it belonged to, couldn’t be bothered, lapped it up, dog hair and all.
+According to a likely fabricated story, a Labrador sat on a helping of this dessert and whomever it belonged to, couldn’t be bothered and lapped it up – dog hair and all.
 The more believable version is the one from the Eton Public School cricket game (circa 1920), where someone dropped their strawberry mess on the floor, scooped it up and continued eating it.
-Who knew the five-second rule would be responsible for the invention of one of the UK’s most beloved desserts?
+Who knew the five-second rule would be responsible for one of the UK’s favourite desserts?

 Holy cannoli, do Italians know how to make good food.
 I mean, what more could you want from a pastry?
 Cannoli are deep-fried, cylindrical-shaped pastries that are filled with sweetened ricotta.
 They are uniquely and beautifully decorated with pistachios, chocolate or candied fruits like oranges and cherries.
 This Sicilian traditional pastry has been around since the 10th and 11th centuries.

 Cylindrical pastry shells were originally made using reeds from the Canna River, hence ‘cannoli’; today stainless steel moulds are used.